 - The plan is insured by “A”-rated companies.

-For example, let’s say a part failed on your Range Rover that was external to the transmission case.
+For example, let’s say a part that was external to the transmission case failed on your Range Rover.
 When it broke, it also damaged the transmission case.
-In this example, damage to the transmission case would not be covered.
+In this example, Range Rover’s extended warranty would not cover damage to the transmission case.
 It would only be covered if a part inside of the case failed and caused damage to the case.

-After researching a number of companies and different warranty situations, we think there are some advantages to going with a third-party service contract.
+After researching several companies and different warranty situations, we think there are some advantages to going with a third-party service contract.
 In a word, it’s flexibility.
 You usually have more plan options to choose from with third-party providers, and the plans can last for longer periods.

 Another nice thing is that you can add one of these contracts at almost any point of the vehicle’s life.
 If your Range Rover Sport has 45,000 miles on it, you’re nearing the end of the window to add a factory extended warranty.
 Once it crosses the line, you lose the chance.
 That can add a bit of pressure to get a warranty at that time.